 If you answered yes to question 3 you are invited to take the test for heritage learners but may choose to take the test for second language learners.

 Disability Services (DS) provides testing accommodations for eligible students with disabilities.
 Reasonable testing accommodations are provided to allow students with documented disabilities an opportunity to demonstrate their skills and knowledge.
 In order to receive testing accommodations, the student must submit documentation to DS at least two weeks prior to the scheduled testing date.
 Please contact the Disability Services office at (979) 845-1637 or visit http://disability.tamu.edu/requestingaccommodations/.

 In order to register for the test, you must establish an account at marketplace.tamu.edu, and then you may shop for a test, by determining whether you need to take the Second Language Learner of the Heritage Learner Test.
 To determine which test to register for, please see “Which test should I register for?” above.

 Specific instructions on how to register for the test are HERE .

 The Language Placement Tests in Spanish begin with the first course in the language program sequence and credit may be earned for as many as four semesters of course work.
 If you want to prepare for the test you may want to revisit your previous coursework/textbook or do some practice using the language, but this is not required.

 The placement test is offered regularly during the spring and fall semesters and during part of the summer.
 Specific dates and options available for the test can be found at the registration site.
 Please follow the link with instructions on how to register for the test (HERE).

-The test is taken in the Academic Building.
-The exact location will be given to you once you have registered for the test.
+Currently, the test is online via eCampus.
+Specific information will be sent to you after you have registered for the test.